c76w/Todo_List_React_Redux/README.md

 # Todo List - React & Redux
-Hangman Game created with React and Redux
+Todo List created with React and Redux

 This project was to create a Todo list using React and sRedux to manage the state.